Prahladind9/backend-v3/Java/InterviewPrep.md

 - Concurrency Problem
 	Begin suspend/resumed end
 	the runnable interface > functional interface
-- Continuation is the datastructure which saves the state of the threads
+- Continuation is the data structure which saves the state of the threads
 - Sleep is non blocking
 - A thread is an native/platform thread, created on operating system
 	- virtual thread is mounted on top native thread
 	- virtual threads
 		- use for i/o operations
 		- not for compute/cpu intense jobs

-## what does this mean p80,90
-## Spring Boot